demitri/DMFlaskTemplate/README.md

 Make a copy of this repository and run:

-bash rename_this_app.sh NEW_NAME
+    % /bin/bash rename_this_app.sh NEW_NAME

-to change filenames, paths, and statements inside from myapplication to a new name of your choice.
+to change filenames, paths, and statements inside from "myapplication" to a new name of your choice.

 Run the application in debug mode